telvarost/FinalBeta-StationAPI/README.md

 </details>

-Fixing the grass block inventory item having the incorrect top texture.
+Fixing the grass block inventory item having the incorrect top texture, this is fixed in paulevs mod [BHCreative](https://github.com/paulevsGitch/BHCreative) which adds creative mode as a game option to b1.7.3

 As well as a few of other minor issues such as the useless 10mb array wasting resources.
 (I think this change was crashing the mod)